PREVIEW: THE GOUGE

 “I know,” Jason replied.

-Kiera Cobb, the county medical examiner, was knelt at the body.
+Kiera Cobb, the county medical examiner, knelt at the body.
 When Kiera turned and saw Carl arrive with Jason, she immediately shook her head in disapproval.

 “You’re really asking for it, aren’t you, Burns?”
 Kiera said.